Registered Student Organizations

 Registered student organizations (RSOs) provide students the opportunity to form and develop organizations based on a common interest.
 Students are able to create, govern, budget and plan their own organization and events.
 Through your involvement with an RSO you will meet new people, develop your interest and have fun.

 Want to find a Registered Student Organization to get involved with?
 Check out HogSync!
-Through your involvement with an RSO you are able to take advantage of our RSO education classes (budgeting, event planning, etc.), RSO resources (office space, lockers, etc.) and apply for funds for your events from the Associated Student Government.
+Through your involvement with an RSO you are able to take advantage of our RSO education classes (budgeting, event planning, etc.), RSO resource room, and apply for funds for your events from the Associated Student Government.
 If you don't see one that suits your interest, contact the Office of Student Activities to learn how to start your own RSO.